 Epinephrine Auto-injector Law

-Minnesota laws governing recreation camps are in Minn.
-Stat. secs.
-327.14 to 327.28.
-Minnesota laws governing colleges and universities are in Minn.
-Stat. secs.
-136A.62 and 136A.821.
-“Daycares” and “preschools” include both licensed and license-exempt programs that provide daycare or preschool services to children.
-Minnesota laws governing licensed child care programs are in Minnesota Statutes, Chapter 245A; Minnesota Rules, Chapter 9502 (family child care); and, Minnesota Rules, Chapter 9503 (child care centers).
+- “Day-care facilities” and “preschools” include both licensed and licensed-exempt programs that provide day care or preschool services to children.
+Minnesota laws governing licensed child-care programs are found in Minnesota Statutes Chapter 245A; Minnesota Rules Chapter 9502 (family child care); and Minnesota Rules Chapter 9503 (child care centers).

 If your authorized entity is licensed, you must still abide by all licensing requirements.
 If you have questions about how this new law impacts your compliance with licensing requirements, please contact your licensing agency.

-- A nationally recognized organization experienced in training laypersons in emergency health treatment.
+- A nationally recognized organization that is experienced in training laypersons in emergency health treatment;

-- A statewide organization with experience providing training on allergies and anaphylaxis under the supervision of board-certified allergy medical advisors.
+- A statewide organization with experience providing training on allergies and anaphylaxis under the supervision of board-certified allergy medical advisors; or

-- An entity or individual approved by the commissioner of health to provide an anaphylaxis training program.
+- An entity or individual approved by the Commissioner of the Minnesota Department of Health to provide an anaphylaxis training program.

 - Minnesota Anaphylaxis and Food Allergy Association